anilkpatro/matlab-mcp-core-server/README.md

 ### Claude Desktop

 Follow the instructions on the page [Connect to local MCP servers (MCP)](https://modelcontextprotocol.io/docs/develop/connect-local-servers) to install Node.js and the Filesystem Server.
+These are required to allow Claude to create files on your filesystem that MATLAB can access.
 In your Claude Desktop configuration file, you need to add the configuration for the MATLAB MCP Core Server as well as the Filesystem Server.
 You can use the combined JSON below.
 In the Filesystem `args`, remember to specify which paths the server can access.
 In the MATLAB `args`, remember to insert the full path to the server binary you acquired, as well as any other [Arguments](#arguments).
 (Note that on Windows, your paths require extra backslashes as escape characters).

 ```json
 {